timkindberg/jest-when/README.md

 when(fn).calledWith(1).mockReturnValue('nay!')
 expect(fn(1)).toEqual('nay!')
 ```
-This replacement of the training does only happen for mock functions _not_ ending in `*Once`.
+This replacement of the training only happens for mock functions _not_ ending in `*Once`.
 Trainings like `mockReturnValueOnce` are removed after a matching function call anyway.

 Thanks to [@fkloes](https://github.com/fkloes).